Gio Ponti: Architecture and interior design

 At the turn of the 1940s, architectural projects continued initially for Ponti, with the construction of the Columbus Clinic (1939–1949) in Milan, and the interior design of the Palazzo del Bo at the University of Padua where he carried out a monumental fresco on the stairs leading to the rectorate.

+In 1941, during World War II, Ponti founded the architecture and design magazine of the fascist regime, STILE.
+In the magazine, which supported the Rome-Berlin Axis, Ponti did not hesitate to write editorials with comments such as, "In the post-war period, Italy will have enormous tasks ahead... in relation to its exemplary ally, Germany," and "Our great allies [Nazi Germany] give us an example of tenacious, serious, organized, and orderly application" (Stile, August 1941, p.
+3).
+Stile would last only a few years and cease publication after the Anglo-American invasion of Italy and the defeat of the Italo-German Axis.
+In 1948, Ponti relaunched the magazine Domus, where he remained as editor until his death.

 From 1943, due to the Second World War, his activity as an architect slowed down.
 This period corresponded to a period of reflection in which Ponti devoted himself to writing and designing sets and costumes for theatre and opera, such as Igor Stravinsky's Pulcinella for the Triennial Theatre in 1940, or Christoph Willibald Gluck's Orfeo ed Euridice for the Milan Scala in 1947.
 He also planned a film adaptation of Luigi Pirandello's Enrico IV for Louis Jouvet and Anton Giulio Bragaglia.

 After World War 2, with the emergence of the Italian economic boom, the 1950s were a busy time for Ponti, who traveled abroad.
 He participated in the redevelopment and interior design of several Italian liners (Conte Grande et Conte Biancamano, 1949, Andrea Doria and Giulio Cesare, 1950, Oceania, 1951), showcases the know-how of his country.
 Construction continued in Milan.
 In 1952, he created a new agency with Antonio Fornaroli and his son-in-law Alberto Rosselli.
 This vast hangar was designed as an architecture laboratory, an exhibition space and a space for the presentation of studies and models.
 After the death of Rosselli, he continued to work with his longtime partner Fornaroli.
 A block away, in via Dezza, Ponti built a nine-story apartment building, which housed his family.
 From 1950 to 1955, he was also in charge of the urban planning project for the Harar-Dessiè social housing district in Milan with architects Luigi Figini and Gino Pollini.
 For this complex, he designed two buildings with highly colored profiles, one of which was designed in collaboration with the architect Gigi Gho.